Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

 \begin{thm}[Informal Statement of \cref{prop:lower_bound_vail} and \cref{thm:worst_case_vail}] There exists a class of instances (refer to \cref{asmp:standard_imitation}) such that the worst-case imitation gap of TV-AIL $\gO(\min\{H, H\sqrt{|\gS|/N} \})$ is tight. \end{thm}

-We comment that \cref{thm:informal_lower_bound} does not contradict \cref{thm:informal_main_result}, because the instance classes in two theorems have no overlap.
-Notably, \cref{thm:informal_lower_bound} says that in both small sample and large sample regimes, the imitation gap of TV-AIL has a linear dependence on $H$ in the worst case.
-The intuition is that for the hard instances satisfying \cref{asmp:standard_imitation}, each state is absorbing, and there is no connection between states, so the multi-stage policy optimization essentially reduces to $H$ \emph{independent} imitation problems.
-This property is quite different from that in RBAS MDPs.
-For our purpose, \cref{thm:informal_lower_bound} suggests that without reasonable assumptions about MDPs, the nice horizon-free imitation gap is impossible.
+We note that \cref{thm:informal_lower_bound} does not contradict \cref{thm:informal_main_result} since the instance classes in the two theorems do not overlap.
+Furthermore, \cref{thm:informal_lower_bound} reveals that for the hard instances satisfying \cref{asmp:standard_imitation}, each state is absorbing, and there is no connection between states.
+Consequently, the multi-stage policy optimization reduces to $H$ independent imitation problems, which is quite different from RBAS MDPs.
+Therefore, we conclude that without reasonable assumptions about MDPs, obtaining the nice algorithmic behavior of AIL methods is impossible.

-This paper is organized as follows.
-First, \cref{sec:related_work} reviews the previous work and \cref{sec:preliminary} introduces the background of imitation learning.
-Next, \cref{sec:horizon_free_sample_complexity} presents the main result about the horizon-free imitation gap of TV-AIL for RBAS MDPs.
-Subsequently, \cref{sec:a_matching_lower_bound} discusses its worst-case performance.
-Finally, conclusive remarks are given in \cref{sec:conclusion}.
+The paper is structured as follows.
+Section \ref{sec:related_work} provides a review of related works, while Section \ref{sec:preliminary} provides a background on imitation learning.
+The main result of the paper, which concerns the horizon-free imitation gap of TV-AIL for RBAS MDPs, is presented in Section \ref{sec:horizon_free_sample_complexity}.
+Section \ref{sec:a_matching_lower_bound} discusses the worst-case performance of TV-AIL, and Section \ref{sec:conclusion} offers concluding remarks.